EvaJF/continual_tuto/README.md

 Currently using [KL div](https://docs.pytorch.org/docs/stable/generated/torch.nn.functional.kl_div.html) ??
 TODO check LwF paper It was L2
 __TODO add regularisation and check how CE is computed to comply with LwF paper !!__

+__Further reading on knowledge distillation in CIL__:
+- KD on image embeddings (LUCIR by Hu et al., 2019, BSIL by Jodelet et al., 2022)
+- KD on intermediary representations (PODNet)

-* Going further : Implement variations of the knowledge distillation loss.
+* Implement a variation of the knowledge distillation loss.
-    - KD on image embeddings (LUCIR, BSIL).
 Implementation hint: see the cosine embedding loss [here](https://docs.pytorch.org/docs/stable/generated/torch.nn.CosineEmbeddingLoss.html)
-    - KD on intermediary representations (PODNet)

 > In `feature_distil_expe.py` we provide the basis for implementing feature distillation.